George S. Messersmith: Minister to Austria

 His service in Germany ended in February 1934, when President Franklin Roosevelt nominated him to be US Ambassador to Uruguay, only to renominate him the next month as Minister to Austria before his service in Uruguay could begin.

 On January 17, 1935, Edward Albert (later Edward VIII), the Prince of Wales, was visiting Vienna on vacation with his new mistress, Wallis Simpson.
 While Simpson went shopping, Edward met with President Wilhelm Miklas and Chancellor Kurt Schuschnigg of Austria.
 Messersmith had spies at the meeting who reported to the State Department through him on the meeting's goal: solidifying the Balkan Pact.

+Messersmith "deplored the American Olympic Committee's decision to go to Berlin," for the 1936 Summer Olympics.

-When Edward abdicated in December 1936, he visited Messersmith, who spied on him, in Vienna and made "what amounted to a detailed watching brief on the duke."
+When Edward VIII abdicated in December 1936, he visited Messersmith, who spied on him, in Vienna and made "what amounted to a detailed watching brief on the duke."
 They became friends, even attending Christmas Day services together later that month.

 Messersmith continued to socialize with Edward, attending a concert by soprano Joan Hammond on February 3, 1937.
 That month, Edward confided in him that the Earl of Harewood, his brother-in-law, had treated him "shabbily."
 After the Duke and the Duchess of Windsor were married in June 1937, they honeymooned in Austria, and Simpson confided to Messersmith about her bitterness towards the American media.

 In return, Messersmith accidentally leaked through them that the Americans knew that Nazi Germany and Fascist Italy had secret connections as early as that month.
 When Messersmith returned to Washington, D.C., in August 1937, he informed the British authorities that the Windsors had Nazi connections, which "would seriously affect the Windsors' entire future."

-Later career

-From 1937 to 1940, between his appointments as Minister to Austria and Ambassador to Cuba, he served as a US Assistant Secretary of State.
+ASoS under Roosevelt

+In July 1937, Messersmith departed Austria and became US Assistant Secretary of State July 9, 1937 – February 15, 1940.
 As chief of the Foreign Service Promotion Board, Messersmith had to go over all appointments with President Roosevelt and in the process learned that Roosevelt had excellent intelligence on several foreign service officers with problems, including alcohol or affairs.

+Diplomatic Career in Latin America 1940-1947

+At his several posts in Latin America, Messersmith was a staunch supporter of Roosevelt's "Good Neighbor Policy," balancing a Pan-American diplomatic approach with the need to respect the individual needs and dignity of the countries he was working with.